-The 20 $100,000 award winners are: Alma College, Alverno College, Berea College, Catawba College, Clark Atlanta University, College of Notre Dame of Maryland, DePaul University, Elizabethtown College, Franklin College, Guilford College, Lynchburg College, Mars Hill College, Mercyhurst College, Mills College, Notre Dame de Namur University, Rosemont College, Stetson University, Stevenson University, Thomas College, and University of St. Francis.
+The 20 $100,000 award winners are: Alma College, Alverno College, Berea College, Catawba College, Clark Atlanta University, College of Notre Dame of Maryland, DePaul University, Elizabethtown College, Franklin College, Guilford College, University of Lynchburg, Mars Hill College, Mercyhurst College, Mills College, Notre Dame de Namur University, Rosemont College, Stetson University, Stevenson University, Thomas College, and University of St. Francis.

 The ten $50,000 award winners are: Cardinal Stritch University, Chaminade University of Honolulu, Defiance College, Emmanuel College, Eureka College, Heritage University, McKendree University, Saint Augustine’s College, Wabash College, and Woodbury University.